-After college, Mitski served a short stint as vocalist in the prog-metal band Voice Coils.
+After college, Mitski served a short stint as the vocalist in the prog-metal band Voice Coils.
 She released 2014’s guitar rock album Bury Me At Make Out Creek, her first record to gain wider recognition.
-Mitski’s too creative and idiosyncratic for mainstream success but she’s steadily built a profile; 2016’s Puberty 2 and 2018’s more pop-oriented Be The Cowboy cracked the top ten on many year end lists.
+Mitski’s too creative and idiosyncratic for mainstream success but she’s steadily built a profile; 2016’s Puberty 2 and 2018’s more pop-oriented Be The Cowboy cracked the top ten on many year-end lists.

 Mitski’s a strong vocalist, an interesting lyricist, and a skilled musician who’s improved with each record she’s released.
 Iggy Pop has named Mitski as “probably the most advanced American songwriter that I know”.

 Mitski Album Reviews

 Mitski self-released her debut album Lush at the age of 22, while still studying at Purchase College’s Conservatory of Music.
 It’s a brief 24 minute record that documents Mitski as a work-in-progress, like she’s released her university music assignments for her fans’ enjoyment.
 Mitski largely accompanies herself on piano, sometimes backed by orchestral instrumentation.

 There’s a Björk influence on Lush, most notably on ‘Eric’, as Mitski employs unsettling background textures.
 Mitski’s lyrical preoccupations aren’t markedly different than her later records, and this couplet from ‘Wife’ encapsulates her themes of isolation and cross-cultural confusion; “I’m here at my cliff looking down/I cannot bear you a son, but I will try/For if I am not yours, what am I?”